zrythm/zrythm/TRADEMARKS.md

 <https://getfedora.org/>, OR
 - the FreeBSD operating system, as published by The FreeBSD Project at <https://www.freebsd.org/>, OR
-- porting the software to the Arch Linux operating system, as published by Levente Polyak and others at
+- the Arch Linux operating
+system, as published by Levente Polyak and others at
 <https://archlinux.org/>,